 Everyone has abilities and value, some unrecognised, and so Horticultural Therapy Trust endeavours to support each child or young person to recognise their own value, worth, skills and personal potential and grow them.

-Experience has shown that children suffering ADHD settle better into class after a session of horticulture outdoors.
 Horticultural Therapy is able to support improvements in wellbeing for those suffering various mental health issues, complex issues and complex trauma.

-Deb Hoskin
+Deb Hoskin - Project Manager

 Award in Social and Therapeutic Horticulture.